EircYangQM/fog-huaweicloud/docs/planning.md

 ### Request Layer

-The `Fog::OpenStack[:planning]` object supports a number of methods that wrap individual HTTP requests to the Tuskar API.
+The `Fog::HuaweiCloud[:planning]` object supports a number of methods that wrap individual HTTP requests to the Tuskar API.

 To see a list of requests supported by the planning service: